 Christians often feel embarrassed by conflict and seek to avoid it.
 Our great diversity and the tensions over our differences can seem debilitating.
 Yet God is always in the midst of conflict, prompting bridge-building and transformation because the life of God is shaped towards reconciling.
 The question is how we might discern and contribute to God’s reconciling work, both inside the Church and in the wider world.

-Reconciliation Initiatives is raising support to realise the plan for an Anglican Peacemaking Institute on each continent.
+Reconciliation Initiatives is raising support to realise the plan for the Anglican Peacemaking Institute.
 We need your help.

 Reconciliation Initiatives seeks to equip Anglican Christians and their communities to handle disagreement better, and to be agents for reconciliation in society.